spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes/rules-and-scopes.md

 template: concept-topic-template
 ---

-The functionality of this feature based on such fundamental concepts as Rule and Configuration.
+The functionality of this feature is based on such fundamental concepts as Rule and Configuration.
-It is very important to understand that the rule, in contrast to the configuration, which is common for the system, is tied to the user (more precisely to his roles) and determines the user's rights regarding the entity.
+It is important to understand that the rule, in contrast to the configuration, is tied to the user (and his role) and determines the user's rights towards the entity.

 ## Rule
 One of the fundamental concepts of the Persistence ACL module is an entity rule.
-It is the rule that determines the capabilities and permissions of the current user.
+It determines the capabilities and permissions of the current user.
 The rule is an entry in the `spy_acl_entity_rule` table.

 | Column | Description | Data example |
 |-----|-----|-----|